jocerfranquiz/kladia/definition.rst

 Nested Dictionary
 +++++++++++++++++

-A **nested dictionary** has values of type dictionary.
+A **nested dictionary** has values of a "type" ``dictionary``.
 This means that it is possible to define a contain relation between dictionaries, like this one:

     - ``{0: None}`` has **order 0** (it's not nested)
     - ``{0: {0:None}}`` has **order 1** (it's nested once)